Sidonia von Borcke

 Sidonia von Borcke (1548–1620) was a Pomeranian noblewoman who was tried and executed for witchcraft in the city of Stettin (today Szczecin, Poland).
 In posthumous legends, she is depicted as a femme fatale, and she has entered English literature as Sidonia the Sorceress.
 She had lived in various towns and villages throughout the country.

-Alternative spellings

-Her name may also be spelled as Sidonie von Bork, Borke, or Borken.

 Life

 The coat of arms of the von Borcke family, showing two wolves wearing golden crowns.